steveoc64/petstore/README.md

 - Include Docker build files / build docker container / test vs docker container
 - Show decisions / commit often

+## Using the makefile

+There is a makefile provided to run development tasks easily.
+It assumes that you are running on a Unix-like system (Mac / Linux / BSD, etc)

+- `make` runs tests, code generators, builds the code and builds the docker container

+- `make generate` to execute code generators
+- `make test` to run tests
+- `make build` to build the application
+- `make docker` to build the docker container

 ## Design Decisions - Architecture

 The swagger specification defines a number of REST endpoints that need to be delivered,